snibo13/projects/content/posts/feynman.md

 color: "#5B9279"
 ---

 This morning I was talking to my roomate about Lagrange multipliers.
 I've encountered thhem in classes various times, most recently in a machine learning class I am taking.
 Everytime they were explained I would noid along and understand the gist and how to apply them to the specific application.
-This question was more general and in explaining it to gim I calrified a few keypoints of my own understanding.
+This question was more general and in explaining it to him I calrified a few keypoints of my own understanding.
 This is basically the idea behind the Feynman technique.
 The eponymous technique was pioneered to Dr. Richard Feynman a nobel laureate who studied physics and taught at Caltech.
 The idea is composed of 4 main parts:

 1. Pick a topic
 2. Teach it